maximumstock/hexsales-api/docs/md/v1/index.md

 GET `/v1/summaries`

-Unlike `/articles/:name/summaries`, this endpoint lets you find summarizing data for more than one article.
+Unlike `/articles/:uuid/summaries`, this endpoint lets you find summarizing data for more than one article.
 However, due to how I aggregate my data, this endpoint does not return any median price values.
+Note that all properties (`average`, `median`, etc are written out, as opposed to the short form in history data)

 Optional Parameters: